To the left is a bio my great-grandfather Barney Newmark submitted to the North St. Louis Businessman's Association for their 1925 publication.

 Everything after that is also true.
 So the only outright fib was his country of origin.
 There was a large Irish community in St. Louis, and my suspicion is that since "Barney" isn't an uncommon Irish name, many of his customers would ask him if he were Irish, and he finally decided to say "yes."
 (With his fourteen years in England as an explanation of the absence of the accent.)

 He also would say that his birthday was March 17th.
 His birthday appears as March 25th and April 14th on a few documents.
-The Gregorian and Julian calendars might partially account for the different dates.
-He also said the year was 1886, so this is (or it will soon be) his 130th birthday.
+I discussed recently how the Gregorian and Julian calendars might partially account for the different dates.

 Happy St. Patrick's Day